How to Prevent Seasonal Roof Damage: What You Can Do

 You invested a lot in that new roof.
 Make sure it keeps you and your family covered for years to come.

 Do you live in the Northeast or Midwest?
 Then you know all about snow, ice and freezing cold temperatures.
-Mid-Atlantic residents are no strangers to severe winter weather, either.
+East Coast residents are no strangers to severe winter weather, either.

 It’s no surprise that winter weather can lead to serious roof damage.
 There’s not much you can do to change the weather!
 You can, however, protect your home from ice damming, attic condensation, heavy snow and ice and other issues.